Shoresh92/Type_I_error/index.md

 H_0: \mu = \mu_0,
 $$

-indicating that the popuation mean is in fact equal to $\mu_0$ and $\bar x_0$ is an error due to sampling.
-Assuming the Null Hypotheis is true, we then want to find out the likelihood of generating a sample with the sample mean equal or smaller than $\bar {x} = \bar x_0$.
-As we saw in the previous session, We can achieve this by finding the p-value associated with the test statistic given by
+indicating that the popuation mean is equal to $\mu_0$ and $\bar x_0$ is an error due to sampling.
+Assuming the Null Hypotheis is true, we then want to find out the likelihood of generating a sample with the sample mean equal or smaller than $\bar x_0$.
+As we saw in the previous session we can achieve this by finding the p-value associated with the test statistic given by

 $$
 z_0 = \frac{\bar x_0 - \mu_0}{\sigma}
 $$

 Therefore, $p$ can be interpreted as the possibility/probability of observing a sample with the sample mean $\bar x_0$ for a population with the population mean $\mu_0$ due to [random sampling error](http://blog.minitab.com/blog/adventures-in-statistics-2/how-to-correctly-interpret-p-values).
-Remember we assumed $H_0$ is true!

 ## $p$-value and $\alpha$

-We should remind the reader to avoid the commom misunderstanding: $p$ is not the probability that $H_0$ is true or false.
-It is because to claucate $p$ we already assumed $H_0$ is true.
+We should remind the reader to avoid the commom mistake in understanding $p$: $p$ is not the probability that $H_0$ is true or false.
+We assumed the truthness of $H_0$ to calculate $p$.
 Instead, $p$ provides a measure of observing an effect when in fact it does not exist.
 [In other words](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2895822/),
 > $p$-value is simply a measure of the strength of evidence against [or in favor of] $H_0$.

-This means that low (high) $p$-value indicates a weak (strong) $H_0$, i.e. the observed effect is unlikely (likely) to be due to pure sampling error.
+This means that low (high) $p$-value indicates a weak (strong) $H_0$, i.e. the observed effect is unlikely (likely) be due to sampling error.
 This is how $p$-value can be used to favor/disfavor $H_0$.

 And here is where $\alpha$ comes into play: an artificial cutpoint which is used as a measure to reject or not-reject the Null Hypothesis.

-To clarify, let's review the definition of Type I error: the probability of rejecting true Null Hypothesis.
-In other owrds, [type I error occurs](https://www.stat.berkeley.edu/~hhuang/STAT141/Lecture-FDR.pdf)
+To clarify, let's remind that [Type I error occurs}(https://www.stat.berkeley.edu/~hhuang/STAT141/Lecture-FDR.pdf)
 > when we are observing a difference [effect] when in truth there is none.

-To find out how $\alpha$ and $p$ relate, let's set two significant levels ($\alpha = 0.05$ and $\alpha = 0.03$) and assume  $p=0.03$.
+To find out how $\alpha$ and $p$ relate, let's set two significant levels ($\alpha = 0.05$ and $\alpha = 0.01$) and assume  $p=0.03$.

 $p = 0.03$: there is a 3% chance of observing an effect, solely due to the sampling error, when there is actually none.

-$\alpha = 0.05$: we are up to 5% confident that any observed effect is due to random sampling.
+$\alpha = 0.05$: we are up to 5% confident that any observed effect is due to random sampling (or 95% confident that it is not!).

-Since we only have 3% chance of observing the effect due to sampling error, we cannot be up to 5% confident that the effect is only due to random sampling and we reject $H_0$ **at 5% level**.
+Since we only have 3% chance of observing the effect due to sampling error, we cannot be up to 5% confident that the observed effect is due to random sampling and support $H_0$ at this level.
+Therefore, we reject $H_0$ **at 5% level**.

-On the other hand, we can be up to $\alpha = 0.01$ confident that the effect is random and $H_0$ is true.
+Following the same logic, we are $\alpha = 0.01$ confident that the observed effect is random and $H_0$ is true.
 Therefore, we do not reject $H_0$ **at 1% level**.

+I hope the reader is convinced why $H-0$ is rejected when $p \leq \alpha$.
 This interpretation can be used to interpret the results of any hypothesis testing that employs $p$-values.